gtheler/thesis/110-sds/sds.md

 Something similar could have been done for two groups of energy, although the equations get a little bit more complex so we leave it as an example in the Git repository.

-A notable non-trivial thermo-mechanical problem that nevertheless has an analytical solution for the displacement field is the  [“Parallelepiped whose Young’s modulus is a function of the temperature”](https://www.seamplex.com/feenox/examples/#parallelepiped-whose-youngs-modulus-is-a-function-of-the-temperature) ([figure @sec-parallelepiped)].
+A notable non-trivial thermo-mechanical problem that nevertheless has an analytical solution for the displacement field is the  [“Parallelepiped whose Young’s modulus is a function of the temperature”](https://www.seamplex.com/feenox/examples/#parallelepiped-whose-youngs-modulus-is-a-function-of-the-temperature) ([figure @fig-parallelepiped)].
 The problem consists of finding the non-dimensional temperature\ $T$ and displacements\ $u$, $v$ and $w$ distributions within a solid parallelepiped of length\ $\ell$ whose base is a square of $h\times h$.
 The solid is subject to heat fluxes and to a traction pressure at the same time.